 Cost: 25,000 Hyatt points per room per night.

-Perks: Thanks to Globalist status, we enjoyed free complimentary breakfast daily, saving us at least £80 per day for our family.
+Perks: Thanks to Globalist status, we enjoyed complimentary breakfast daily, saving us at least £80 per day for our family.

 London is packed with free attractions.
 Here are some of our favorites: